getgauge/docs.gauge.org/using.rst

 well an execution summary.

 The path of specifications can also be specified through an environment variable <path>.
-This changes the default specification directory from ``specs`` to the value defined in the enviroment variable.
+This changes the default specification directory from ``specs`` to the value defined in the environment variable.

 Gauge specifications can also be run from within the IDE (`Visual Studio Code <https://github.com/getgauge/gauge-vscode/blob/master/README.md#run-specifications-and-scenarios>`__,